kistenjunge/switcharoo/README.md

 # SWITCHAROO

-Fetches current switch games on sale from the nintendo store.
+Fetches the current switch games on sale from the nintendo store.
 Also looks up the metacritic score.
 The final result will be a basic data table, sorted by metacritic rating.
 Works for european :video_game: store only.